Marwen-Brini/marwen-checkout-toolkit-for-woocommerce/readme.txt

 = Pro Version =

 Need more?
-Upgrade to WooCommerce Checkout Toolkit Pro for:
+Upgrade to Checkout Toolkit Pro for WooCommerce for:

 * Time slot selection with capacity limits
 * Multiple custom fields with various types